bonfire-networks/website-blog/posts/dev_diary_lvn_2.md

 ### Leveraging AI and Community Support

-There were some parts I needed to understand better, but using AI tools like **Claude 3.5 sonnet** and **GPT-4o** helped in navigating component design in SwiftUI and translating SwiftUI code into LVN.
+There were some parts I still need to understand better, but using AI tools like **Claude 3.5 sonnet** and **GPT-4o** often helped in navigating component design in SwiftUI and translating SwiftUI code into LVN.
 When I wasn't able to do it on my own, the LiveView Native slack community was very supportive.

 ---

 ## Prototyping Components

 At this point, I just wanted to get a feel of how to build native components in LVN, before starting to build the main pages of the app.
-I ended up prototyping a few components that are going to be part of the main views of the Bonfire iOS app, such as the Dropdown Menu and the Modal.
+I ended up prototyping a few components that are trasversal to the main views of the Bonfire iOS app, such as the Dropdown Menu and the Modal.

 ### Dropdown Menu